opentoonz/opentoonz_docs/source/creating_movements.rst

 The keyframes of the object on the motion path can be defined by dragging the object along it, and they are *expressed as a percentage* where 0% is the starting point and 100% is the ending point of the path.

-It's also possible to link the key positions of the objects to the positions of the control points defining the motion path, so that they remain consistent when the motion path is edited.
+It's also possible to link the keyframes of the objects to the positions of the control points defining the motion path, so that they remain consistent when the motion path is edited.
 To help you better understand where the control points are, the object snaps to them when it is dragged along the motion path.

 .. note:: If you want to change the center of the object, you can move it using the **Animate** tool (|animate|), and then use the **Reset Center** command in the Stage Schematic.